erik-tt/ENGIN283-F23/README.md

 ## Hosting

-The page is hosted using cloudfare.
+The page is hosted using Cloudflare.